Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPage.md

 {% endblock %}
 ```

-Next we'll have to pass the employees to the twig function.
-To do that we currently have a ```service``` function that
+Next we'll have to pass the employees to the Twig function.
+To do that we currently have a `service` function that
 you can override in the page type class.

-So add the following in EmployeesPage.php :
+So add the following in `EmployeesPage.php` :

 ```php
 ...